scottehastings16/nhl-fight-bot/README.md

 ## How It Works

 1. **Game Monitoring**: Every minute (configurable), the bot checks for ongoing NHL games
-2. **Fight Detection**: For each active game, it fetches play-by-play data and looks for fighting penalties
+2. **Advanced Fight Detection**: For each active game, it fetches play-by-play data and:
+   - Identifies traditional fighting penalties (5 minute majors)
+   - Detects fights called as roughing + misconduct (when both penalties occur together)
+   - Intelligently pairs fighters by matching penalties within 5 seconds of each other
+   - Prevents incorrect self-pairing when a player receives multiple penalties
 3. **Tweet Generation**: When a fight is detected, it formats a tweet with:
-   - Players involved
-   - Teams
+   - Both fighters' names (or single fighter if no opponent found)
-   - Game situation
+   - Team abbreviations
+   - Special captain acknowledgment if applicable
    - Period and time
+   - Current score
-   - Score
+   - Team-specific hashtags
-4. **Duplicate Prevention**: Fights are stored locally to prevent duplicate tweets
+4. **Duplicate Prevention**: Fights are tracked using unique identifiers to prevent duplicate tweets

 ## API Information